 Another great thing about Squarespace is that it offers a free domain for the first year of your subscription and has very cheap plans to get started with.

-So, if you’re unsure of the future and want to try your hands on an eCommerce store with all essential features, Squarespace is a platform for you.
+So, if you’re unsure of the future and want to try your hands on an eCommerce store with all the essential features, Squarespace is a platform for you.
 That’s because this platform makes it affordable and easy for you to scale or pivot the direction of your sales strategy.

 Pros of Squarespace –